Sharp nonuniqueness for the Navier-Stokes equations: Introduction

 \item Since the solution $u(t)$ is smooth on $ (a_i,b_i)$, the energy equality is satisfied

+However, the energy equality on $[0,T]$ is not valid, which can be seen by taking a vector field $v$ with an increasing energy profile.

 \item The driving mechanism of nonuniqueness is a result of large chunks of mass emerging from/escaping to finer time scales.
-There is no blowup on each intervals of regularity $(a_i,b_i)$ but norms do blow up as $i \to \infty$.
+There is no blowup on each interval of regularity $(a_i,b_i)$ but norms do blow up as $i \to \infty$, at least for higher order norms.

 \end{enumerate}

 \end{remark}